fact-benchmark/factbenchmark/documentation.md

 ## Inviting feedback

-We are currently seeking feedback on many aspects of this project but especially the design of this API.
+The overall goal of this roject to support and provide a resource to our stakeholders and member organisations.
+For that reason, we are obviously very keen to receive your feedback or thoughts on any aspect of this project.
+This is is especially important in the case of the design of the API.

-Given our desire to support and facilitate research in this areas we would appreciate feedback from our member organisations on points major or minor.
-We are doing this via the hypothesis.is annotation tool.
-If you have thoughts about any aspects of this API please feel free to select any text on this page and use the tool to add your comments.
-Alternativelly feedback can be provided by email to: <a href="mailto:info@factbenchmark.org">info@factbenchmark.org</a>
+We are using the excellent <a href="https://hypothes.is/">hypothes.is</a> tool to make this easy.
+If you have thoughts about anything on this page, simply select the text on this page and use the tooltip that pops up to add your comments.
+Registration with hypothesis is free and easy.

+Alternatively, if you prefer, feedback is also welcomed by email to: <a href="mailto:info@factbenchmark.org">info@factbenchmark.org</a>

 ## REST API